ramonbouckaert/avif-convert/README.md

 ```
 This will create a file called `my-image.avif` in the same directory.

+Options:
+- `-d` or `--delete-original` will delete the original file, replacing it with the AVIF file.

 ## TODO
 - Support Y4M files, like the original `avifenc`
 - Support GIF files, including animated GIFs.